itsquasiab/itsquasiab/README.md

 - 👀 I’m interested in coding and exploring
 - 🌱 I’m currently learning c++
 - 💞️ I’m looking to collaborate on my friends
-- 📫 How to reach me idk
+- 📫 How to reach me: idk
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: i'm just a normal guy